-First discovered in 1982 by Key and Gaskell in England, is a non-inflammatory destruction of the autonomic ganglia.
-Outbreaks have occurred in the United States, continental Europe, Dubai and New Zealand.
+First discovered in 1982 by Key and Gaskell in England, Key-Gaskell syndrome is a non-inflammatory destruction of the autonomic ganglia.
+Outbreaks have occurred in the United States, continental Europe, Dubai, and New Zealand.
 It affects horses (grass sickness), dogs, hares and rabbits.

 There is no age, gender or breed predilection.

 The cause of Key-Gaskell syndrome is poorly understood, several possible causes have been postulated which include: